Mid'hat Frashëri: Legacy

+Nation building

+Mid'hat's political legacy is often contrasted with that of Ismail Qemali.
+While both were prominent architects of Albanian independence, they represented differing approaches to nation-building; Qemali prioritised diplomatic recognition and the consolidation of the Albanian state, whereas Frashëri advocated a more uncompromising nationalist vision focused on the defense and unification of Albanian-inhabited territories.
+Historians have cited this contrast as reflecting two enduring traditions within Albanian political thought.

 Opinions

 Mid'hat was viewed by many as a staunch patriot who helped create the modern Albanian alphabet and founded the country’s Institute of Albanology.
-His nationalist ideology, from advocating the Albanian Vilayet to forming "Ethnic Albania" through the Balli Kombëtar has caused controversy.
-The repatriation and reburial of the remains of Mid'hat Frashëri to Tirana was met with vary opinions within Albania, particularly those with some form of connection to the Communist Party of Albania.
+His nationalist ideology, from advocating for the Albanian Vilayet to forming "Ethnic Albania" through the Balli Kombëtar has caused controversy.
+The repatriation and reburial of the remains of Mid'hat Frashëri to Tirana was met with varying opinions within Albania, particularly those with some form of connection to the Communist Party of Albania.

 Uran Butka, one of the founding members of the National Association of Political Prisoners, says that "Midhat Frashëri passionately defended Kosovo against the ruling policies of the neighboring states.
 Even when he was ambassador of Albania in Greece, he defended the Çam issue, facing the anti-Albanian policies of displacement and depopulation of Albanians".

 Odise Porodini, a member of a Communist veterans’ group, was critical of the official tributes paid to Frasheri.
 He stated that Mid'hat was against his country with his political activity and he doesn’t deserve a state ceremony.
 Muharrem Xhafa, a former official of the Albanian Communist Party labelled Mid'hat Frashëri a "pseudo-patriot" and "traitor" who wanted to exterminate LANÇ.
 Although Frashëri was one of the signers of the Albanian Declaration of Independence in 1912, the Albanian Communists, after taking over in 1945, deleted his name from the official documents in an attempt to remove historical evidence of his contribution to Albania.

 On 22 December 2022, The grave and the memorial of Mithat Frasheri, was heavily damaged by unknown attackers in what seems to be a hate attack.